As'ad Al Hamad

 Function of the Department Council:

-1. The Department Council is chaired by the Chairperson of Department (or his deputy) and will have a monthly meeting.
+1. The Department Council is chaired by the Chairperson of Department (or his deputy).

 2. Membership of the Department Council: